SSWConsulting/SSW.Rules.Content/rules/why-upgrade-to-latest-dotnet/rule.md

     url: https://www.ssw.com.au/people/yazhi-chen

 ---
 In the world of software development, staying up-to-date with technology is not just a trend; it's a necessity.
 As the digital landscape evolves, so do the tools and frameworks that developers rely on to build applications.
 One significant transition that has been taking place in recent years is the migration from the legacy .NET Framework to the latest .NET offerings.
-It's worth noting that the current .NET is STS (Short-Term Support) release, and .NET 8 is LTS (Long-Term Support), for more information, please visit .NET and .NET Core release lifecycle[https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core#lifecycle].
+Read more about [.NET version lifecycle](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core#lifecycle).
 But why is this shift so crucial, and what benefits does it bring to the table?
 <!--endintro-->

 ## The Evolution of .NET